NVIDIA/torch-harmonics/README.md

 ## Overview

-torch-harmonics is a differentiable implementation of the Spherical Harmonic transform in PyTorch.
-It was originally implemented to enable Spherical Fourier Neural Operators (SFNO).
-It uses quadrature rules to compute the projection onto the associated Legendre polynomials and FFTs for the projection onto the harmonic basis.
-This algorithm tends to outperform others with better asymptotic scaling for most practical purposes.
+torch-harmonics implements differentiable signal processing on the sphere.
+This includes differentiable implementations of the spherical harmonic transforms, vector spherical harmonic transforms and discrete-continuous convolutions on the sphere.
+The package was originally implemented to enable Spherical Fourier Neural Operators (SFNO) [1].

+The SHT algorithm uses quadrature rules to compute the projection onto the associated Legendre polynomials and FFTs for the projection onto the harmonic basis.
+This algorithm tends to outperform others with better asymptotic scaling for most practical purposes [2].

 torch-harmonics uses PyTorch primitives to implement these operations, making it fully differentiable.
 Moreover, the quadrature can be distributed onto multiple ranks making it spatially distributed.